xyliatgithub/IntroCrypto-2026/Lab 1/readme.md

 * The question at the end of Task 4 is optional.
 * The 256-bit key in Task 5 is supposed to be a binary string (sequence of 0s and 1s of length 256).

-Please pay attention to the following when you prepare your report:
+Please pay attention to the following when you prepare the report:
 * Take screenshots periodically and regularly and include them in your report.
 They not only serve as evidence of completion but also help the grader understand what you try to achieve.
 * Please attach your code with adequate explanation for each task in your report to receive full credits.
 See the example for what it should look like.